Fully Hyperbolic Convolutional Neural Networks for Computer Vision: Fully hyperbolic CNN (HCNN)

-where HCat denotes the concatenation of hyperbolic vectors and LFC denotes a Lorentz fully-connected layer performing the affine transformation and parameterizing the kernel and bias, respectively.
-Additionally, we propose padding with origin vectors, the analog of zero vectors in hyperbolic space.
+where HCat denotes the concatenation of hyperbolic vectors, and LFC denotes a Lorentz fully-connected layer performing the affine transformation and parameterizing the kernel and bias, respectively {(see Appendix \ref{apdx:hyp_geometry})}.
+Additionally, we implement padding using origin vectors, the analog of zero vectors in hyperbolic space.
+The LFC layer is similar to \citet{chen2021} but does not use normalization as it is done through the hyperbolic batch normalization formulated below.

-Our formulation generalizes arbitrary dimensional convolutional layers with little modification to the 2-dimensional case presented here.
-However, it remains essential to predetermine the structure of hyperbolic feature maps.

 \paragraph{Extension to the transposed setting} The transposed convolutional layer is usually used in encoder-decoder architectures for up-sampling.
-It is straightforward to generalize to hyperbolic space, as it can be defined using a standard convolutional layer.
 A convolutional layer carries out a transposed convolution when the correct local connectivity is established by inserting zeros at certain positions.
 Specifically, when stride $s>1$, then $s-1$ zero vectors are inserted between the features.
-The input feature map is always implicitly padded on each side.
 We refer to \citet{trConv} for illustrations.
 Under this relationship, the Lorentz transposed convolutional layer is a Lorentz convolutional layer with changed connectivity through origin padding.